AEGIS

 Structured catches — nothing has been acted on yet

-The results appear as a briefing in your AEGIS dashboard under the Opportunity Radar view.
-Each catch has a title, a summary of what was found, and a suggested next action.
-This is an information layer — AEGIS is showing you a picture, not making decisions.
-Nothing has changed in your CRM, your inbox, or anywhere else.
-You're in control from here.
+The results appear as a briefing in your AEGIS dashboard.
+Each catch has a title, a short summary, and a suggested next action.
+This is an information layer: AEGIS is showing you a picture, not making decisions.
+Nothing has changed in your CRM, inbox, or other systems.

 Under the hood